Public Profile

 Very high

 The carbon intensity of the energy grid powering a company's primary operations has a strong influence on its overall carbon footprint.
-European Lime Association is headquartered in BE, which has a rank of very low, indicating very low grid carbon intensity.
+This request for European Lime Association is in BE, which has a very low grid carbon intensity relative to other regions.

 Reduction initiatives & disclosure networks